bekdan1988/slwf01pro21/README.md

 https://smartlight.me/diy-smart-home/midea-idea-and-other-electrolux-air-conditioners-in-a-smart-house

-What changed:
+What changed (compared to the downloadable file on Smartlight's website):
-- slwf01pro21-original-eng: migrated original slwf01pro21.yaml to new style ESPHome platform configuration
+- slwf01pro21-eng: migrated original slwf01pro21.yaml to new style ESPHome platform configuration
-- slwf01pro21-original-hun: migrated original slwf01pro21.yaml to new style ESPHome platform configuration + localized the UI to Hungarian
+- slwf01pro21-hun: migrated original slwf01pro21.yaml to new style ESPHome platform configuration + localized the UI to Hungarian